ska-telescope/ska-mid-cbf-talondx-bist/README.md

 Run the `bist.sh` script to view the available commands.

-- -s&emsp;--> Start the BIST systemd service and exract tar file
+- -s&emsp;--> Start the BIST systemd service and exract the bitstream tar file
 - -k&emsp;--> Kill the BIST systemd service immediately, aborting the BIST
 - -r&emsp;--> Run the BIST
 - -m [time] --> Modify the BIST systemd start delay time by <time>